Idler Arms: Parallelogram Steering Linkage

 Parallelogram steering systems have an idler arm opposite the pitman arm that fixes the center link, preventing it from moving and flexing as the vehicle travels over bumps and turns in the road.
 Today's vehicles typically have a parallelogram or rack and pinion steering system.
 The parts of parallelogram steering systems include the pitman arm, center link, idler arm, and two tie rod links.

-The idler arm is designed to keep the center link parallel to the road surface, while allowing the link to swivel both left and right.
-It is set at the same angle and length as the pitman arm.
-The pitman arm is attached to the gearbox and turns the center link.
-The idler arm is designed to provide swivel movement while providing resistance in the up and down direction.
+The idler arm is designed to keep the center link parallel to the road surface while allowing the connection to swivel both left and right.
+The pitman arm is attached to the gearbox; it turns the center link as the driver steers the vehicle.
+The idler arm provides for swivel movement and resists up and down movement.
 This resistance is vital in maintaining a vehicle's toe setting.

-When steering linkage gets loose, a vehicle will begin to shimmy as it travels down the road.
-As the steering wheel is first turned, it will feel loose and sloppy.
-The linkage system consists of links with tapered holes and tapered ball joints that are fitted together and torqued to a specified amount.
-When the ball joint studs get loose in their bores or the holes in the links themselves become enlarged, looseness occurs.
-These worn components must be replaced.
+A vehicle will begin to shimmy when the steering linkage gets loose.
+The steering wheel will feel loose and sloppy.
+The linkage system consists of links with tapered holes and tapered ball joints fitted together and torqued to a specified amount.
+When the joint studs get loose in their bores, the holes enlarge, and looseness occurs.

-Sometimes the idler arm has bushings between the frame and the mount.
-These bushings, as well as the mounting bolts should be checked for wear and looseness.
+Sometimes, the idler arm has bushings between the frame and the mount.
+These bushings, as well as the mounting bolts, should be checked for wear and looseness.
 Some mounts have adjustable slots.
-Always mark these slotted mounts prior to removal.
+Always mark these slotted mounts before removal.